 East Berlin

-Citizens faced censorship, limited travel opportunities, and tight control over their lives.
-However, East Berlin offered free healthcare and education.
+Life was closely monitored by the government and citizens faced censorship, tight control of their travel and work lives.
+And East Berlin had free healthcare and education.

 West Berlin

-West Berlin, on the other hand, aligned with the Western Bloc and followed a capitalist system.
-It enjoyed a higher standard of living, freedom of speech, and access to Western culture.
+In contrast, West Berlin aligned with the Western Bloc and had capitalist system.
+The standard of living was higher, freedom of speech was allowed, there were access to Western culture.

 The Fall of the Berlin Wall

-On November 9, 1989, the East German government announced that citizens were free to cross the border.
-Thousands of people flocked to the wall, tearing it down with hammers and chisels.
+On November 9, 1989, East German government casually announced that its citizens could cross the border.
+Crowds gathered — thousands, ripping the wall down with hammers and chisels.

 Conclusion